Military police enforce driving ban in snow-stricken Buffalo - NewsBreak

 Even as suburban roads and most major highways in the area reopened, Erie County Executive Mark Poloncarz warned that police would be stationed at entrances to Buffalo and at major intersections because some drivers were flouting a ban on driving within New York’s second-most populous city.

-“This has been a nightmare," he said in an interview Monday.
-Power had been out at his family's home, he said, so relatives ran a gas stove to keep warm, a practice he acknowledged was dangerous.
+“This has been a nightmare,” he said in an interview Monday.
+Power had been out for a time at his family’s home, he said, so relatives ran a gas stove to keep warm, a practice he acknowledged was dangerous.

 “We had to do what we had to do,” said Monett, 43.
 “We would have froze to death in here.”